Routes to Harishchandragad

 After getting down at Khubi phata, one has to take a 4-5 km walk on the wall of the dam called Khireshwar dam.
 The dam ends at Khireshwar village, and from here onwards a straight route trail goes towards Tolar khind.Around 2-2.5 hours are required to reach till Tolar khind from Khireshwar village.
 The end of the khind has a stone carving of a lion, symbolising that it is protecting the pass.
-After the khind, is a 100 feet rock patch, which had iron railings once upon a time for the safety of trekkers.
-Still, there is no need for any kind of special trekking gear like ropes, etc to climb it.
+After the khind, is a 100 feet rock patch, which has iron railings for the safety of trekkers.
+There is no need for any kind of special trekking gear at all like ropes, etc to climb it.
 The climb on the rock patch then leads a straight way to Harishchandreshwar temple, with small hills & streams in between.

 Route 2: Nalichi Vaat

 Nalichi vaat is the most difficult route to Harishchandragad.
 One has to start from the Belpada village and begin the climb parallel to the huge Konkan Kada.
 To the left of Konkan Kada are 3-4 channels that come down from the top.
 The channel to the extreme right is the Nalichi vaat.

 Nalichi vaat is a tricky route having a 80 degree ascents at some points and the toughest rock patches.
 Here, trekking gear is required to ascend the rock patches as sometimes there is no slit available for having a grip.
 Hence, route is recommended strictly for the experienced trekkers.